 The image is a public domain one from pixabay.
 It does not say explicitly, but judging from the tags its a photo from the aftermath of the 2004 Indian Ocean tsunami.

 The post "Digital Durability?
-My Money is on the Individual" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2016/04/digital-durability/) on April 26, 2016.
+My Money is on the Individual" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2016/04/digital-durability/) on April 26, 2016.